Log in

 A bi-weekly payment means making half your home loan payment every 2 weeks.

-This helps you pay your loan off faster.
+Doing this helps you pay off your loan faster.

 Choosing bi-weekly payments can save you thousands of dollars in interest costs every year.